firstcontributions/first-contributions/README.md

 ## Where to go from here?

-Congrats!
  You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).